As Capital of Europe, Brussels is an ideal city for students…

 - Visa et residence in Belgium

 If you are not a national of a member state of the European Union, you will need a visa to study in Belgium.
-This request is made to the Belgian embassy of the country of origin.
+A visa request is made to the Belgian embassy of the country of origin.
 As a general rule, the authorisation to stay for more than 3 months in Belgium is granted to the foreign student who produces the following documents:

 - a certificate of definitive registration or certificate of provisional admission or certificate of enrolment in an examination for admission to a higher school;